mochajs/mocha/index.md

 ### Undocumented Reporters

-The "XUnit" reporter is also available, but someone needs to write the documentation.
+The "XUnit" reporter is also available.
+By default, it will output to the console.
+To write directly to a file, use `--reporter-options output=filename.xml`.

 ### Third party reporters